mzed/RapidLib/README.md

 This creates a set of classification models using k nearest neighbour classification. k always = 1.

 ### _optional arguments_
+*These are not currently implemented, and perhaps won't be.
+Would they add anything valuable to the API?*

 These constructors can be specified with arguments for numbers of inputs and outputs, like:
 `var myOptionalThing = new RapidLib.Regression(9, 4)`
 This regression object expects nine inputs and returns 4 outputs.